Soft-prompt Tuning for Large Language Models to Evaluate Bias: Related work

 \section{Related work}

-Research on soft-prompt tuning and parameter-efficient tuning of LLMs has expanded rapidly \cite{Lester1, Li2021PrefixTuningOC, liu-etal-2022-p}.
-While these methods are well-studied with respect to their competitive, and often, improved performance over full-model fine-tuning, the existing work does not consider the bias implications or the utility of such approaches in bias evaluation.
-Many researchers have focused on identifying, quantifying, and mitigating bias in NLP \cite{delobelle2022measuring,Czarnowska1}.
-Bias Benchmark for QA (BBQ) evaluation task \cite{Parrish1}, aims to create a framework for evaluating social biases in language models of any size along a large swathe of sensitive attributes.
+Research on soft-prompt tuning and PEFT methods for LLMs has expanded quickly \cite{Lester1, Li2021PrefixTuningOC, liu-etal-2022-p}.
+Such methods focus on reducing the overhead associated with adapting pre-trained LLMs to downstream tasks.
+These methods are well-studied with respect to their competitive, and sometimes improved, performance over full-model fine-tuning.
+However, existing work does not consider the bias implications or the utility of such approaches in bias evaluation.

+On the other hand, many researchers have focused on identifying, quantifying, and mitigating bias in natural-language processing (NLP) \cite{delobelle2022measuring, Felkner1}.
+With respect to LLMs, some narrow bias evaluation baselines associated with models like GPT have been established \cite{Brown1, Zhang1}.
+Alternatively, a limited number of studies aim to design tools for assessing bias in LLMs.
+For example, the Bias Benchmark for QA evaluation task \cite{Parrish1}, aims to create a framework for evaluating social biases in LMs of any size along a large swathe of sensitive attributes.
 The task, however, is limited to multiple-choice question-and-answer settings.
 Big-Bench \cite{srivastava2022beyond} introduces different frameworks for evaluating LLMs, but a limited number bias evaluation methods, metrics, and aspects are covered.
-Our work addresses this gap in the literature and provides an important tool for the reproducible evaluation of bias in LLMs.
+Critically, each case above has thus far been limited to manually designed prompts as the probing mechanism for LLMs.
+Our work addresses this gap and provides an important tool for the reproducible evaluation of bias in LLMs.